 Learn more about the Fusion 360 Product Design Extension here.

 How much do Fusion 360 extensions cost?

 One common misconception about Fusion 360 extensions is that they are often compared to add-ons, plug-ins, and/or microtransactions.
 Let’s dispel that myth: Fusion 360 extensions are not add-ons, plug-ins, or microtransactions.
-Instead, we offer flexible payment options tailored to your project demands that allow you to pay for what you need when you need it.
+Instead, we offer payment options tailored to your project demands.
 Extensions are unlocked right inside the Fusion 360 platform and can remain locked if you don’t need them.
-For each extension, you can select one of these three subscription plans that aligns with your business requirements:
+For each extension, you can select one of the below subscription plans that aligns with your business requirements:

 - Monthly subscription: This option gives you access to advanced capabilities on a monthly basis.

 - Annual subscription: This is the best value offering to maintain access to advanced capabilities on an ongoing basis.

 Well, you don’t!
 Extensions aren’t third-party add-ins.
 They behave like the rest of Fusion 360 but are built to extend your capabilities.
 Simply access the extension manager by clicking on the extension cord icon in the top right of Fusion 360 to get started: